TRIQS/mpi/doc/ex3.md

 [TOC]

-In this example, we show how to use mpi::mpi_type_from_tie, mpi::map_C_function and mpi::map_add to register a new MPI datatype and to define MPI operations for it.
+In this example, we show how to register a new MPI datatype and how to use mpi::map_C_function and mpi::map_add to define MPI operations for it.

 ```cpp
 #include <mpi/mpi.hpp>